BastienLBCH/poc-messaging-commands/README.md

-# Poc Messaging Service CQRS command part
+# Poc Messaging Service CQRS commands part
 This code is a proof of concept.
 Meaning it's not made to run on a production environment (e.g. it uses a sqlite database) and it is also the first time I use these design patterns.